-and the second How does this proposal promote the health, safety and welfare of the inhabitants of Wel eber County? -It would give the kids at the high school and also, the community closer options fo providing those options at a closer distance, it would reduce accidents by reduce for food, clothing, farm and ranch supplies, banking and fuel.
-In ucing travel. -It would reduce emissions by reducing travel. -It would give much needed food options. -It would provide jobs for the local residents. -It would benefit residents by offering services not currently within easy access. -It would allow those with disabilities options of closer proximity and lessen the burn urden of accessing necessary living needs. -It would give families an opportunity to spend more time together in reducing the a restaurants. amount of travel to and from schools and grocery stores and -It would offer those visiting the area more options of services while visiting the area rea. and that the statements herein contained, the information provided in the attached pl my lour) knowledge.
-Antha Aui San Paugh th (we) am (are) the owner(s) of the property identified in this applications and other exhibits are in all respects the and correct to the be (Property Owner) (Property Owner) Mary C. SERRANO Notary Public • STATE of UTAH COMMISSION NO. 680641 COMMISSION NO. 680641 COMMI.
-EXP.
-11-19-2018 st of er.
+How does this proposal promote the health, safety and welfare of the inhabitants of Weber County?

+- -It would give the kids at the high school and also, the community closer options for food, clothing, farm and ranch supplies, banking and fuel.
+In providing those options at a closer distance, it would reduce accidents by reducing travel. - -It would reduce emissions by reducing travel. - -It would give much needed food options. - -It would provide jobs for the local residents. - -It would benefit residents by offering services not currently within easy access. - -It would allow those with disabilities options of closer proximity and lessen the burden of accessing necessary living needs. - -It would give families an opportunity to spend more time together in reducing the amount of travel to and from schools and grocery stores and restaurants. - -It would offer those visiting the area more options of services while visiting the area.